OrbicCode/Dew-It/plan.md

 ## To Research

-- CSS transition 🟢
+- CSS transition 🟠

 ## Brain knocks
 - use Coolers site to play around with colour palettes.
 Needs to be colourful and playful 🟠
-- add a purpose section to README explaining why you chose to stick with JS and CRUD
+- README

 ## Ideation
 - make tick button a radio button / explore google fonts for icons 🟢